Potton: Potton Manor

 Potton Manor was built in the 1860s.
 It was requisitioned by the armed forces and used as a laboratory during the war and as a car factory by Eva Pokorova and Otto van Smekal.
 The Champion car built in Potton was purchased from the National Motor Museum by Potton History Society, whose aim it is to restore the vehicle to full working order.
 The house was finally demolished in the early 1980s.

 Land Settlement Association

-In March 1935 the first Land Settlement Association (LSA) estate of 30 smallholdings was established to the east of the town along the Wrestlingworth, Sutton and Hatley Roads with land donated by Sir Malcolm Stewart, Potton's last Lord of the Manor.
+In March 1935 the first Land Settlement Association (LSA) estate of 30 smallholdings was established to the east of the town along the Wrestlingworth, Sutton and Hatley Roads with land donated by Percy Malcolm Stewart, Potton's last lord of the manor.
 Its purpose was to resettle unemployed men from coal mining areas in the north of England.
 Pig and poultry farming plus horticulture were the main activities, augmented by a central farm.
 Potton provided the model for a further 20 such estates across the country.